Are you headed to Disney during the fall?

-Another factor to be aware of is that Halloween is big news at Disney, and the celebrations include Mickey’s Not-So-Scary Halloween Party that takes place throughout October, as well as the preceding months of August and September.
+Another factor to be aware of is that Halloween is big news at Disney, and the celebrations include Mickey’s Not-So-Scary Halloween Party which takes place throughout October, as well as the preceding months of August and September.

 If you’re wondering what to wear to Disney in October, don’t despair!
 This guide is here to help.
-As a family, we’ve traveled to the Disney World resort multiple times and are familiar with the October weather in addition to all the rules, regulations and norms.
+As a family, we’ve traveled to the Disney World Resort multiple times and are familiar with the October weather in addition to all the rules, regulations and norms.

 Read on so you can plan your trip – including what to wear to Walt Disney World in October.
 This is the complete guide to how to dress for Disney during the first half of the fall.

 Quick reference what to wear to Disney in October

 What to wear at Disney World in October at-a-glance

 - Tops: Tank tops or t-shirts with short sleeves

 - Bottoms: Convertible zip-off pants or shorts

 - Dresses: For girls and women who want to dress up